harel-coffee/I-AID-auto/README.md

 # TREC-IS19
-This repository contains the projec code for TREC-IS challenge 2019.
+This repository contains the project code for TREC-IS challenge 2019.